sonic-net/SONiC/doc/SONiC_OC_NTP_HLD.md

 ntp authenticate
 ```

-This command enable the NTP authentication feature
+NTP server and NTP client use this command to enable the NTP authentication feature.

 ##### ntp authentication-key
 ```
 ntp authentication-key 1 md5 "ntp client 1"